mjharriso/MIDAS/README.md

      * dates (datetime); conservative re-mapping in the vertical dimension using MOM6/ALE developed at Princeton and NOAA/GFDL
-     * spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ' *and temporal averaging (Datetime).
+     * spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ' and temporal averaging (Datetime).

- MIDAS was first developed by Matthew Harrison 2011-2012 as an employee of NOAA in the GFDL Oceans and Sea Ice Processes Group.
+ MIDAS was first developed by Matthew Harrison as an employee of NOAA in the GFDL Oceans and Sea Ice Processes Group.

  This work is licensed under the Creative Commons